mojolingo/talking_stick/README.md

 ## Installation

+Note that TalkingStick requires jQuery, and installs [jquery-rails gem](https://github.com/rails/jquery-rails) as a dependency.

 TalkingStick is built as a Rails Engine, and so follows those conventions.

 1. Add to Gemfile and update bundle